swiss-ai-center/a-guide-to-mlops/docs/part-5-label-data-and-retrain/chapter-51-set-up-label-studio.md

 ### Start Label Studio

-You can now start label studio with the following command:
+You can now start Label Studio with the following command:

 ```sh title="Execute the following command(s) in a terminal"
 # Start Label Studio